PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Irrespective of how good a monitor sounds out of the box, you’ll always want a set of tuning controls up your sleeve to adapt to your studio space.
 Plus, depending on your intentions, you can customize the output to suit your preference when options are available.

-PreSonus Eris E5 XT Tuning Options.
+PreSonus Eris Studio 5 Tuning Options.

 Finally, an Acoustic Space switch gives you access to 0db, -2db, and -4dB to further control the output.
 Ideal for smaller studios and wall placement where reflections and bass build-up can be problematic.